 The study concluded that the children's ability to achieve an adequate depth of chest compression depended on their age and weight.
 The ability to provide the correct rate and to employ the correct hand position was similar across all the age ranges tested.
 However, young children who are not yet physically able to compress the chest can nonetheless learn the principles of chest compression as well as older children.

 Therefore, it would not be inappropriate to teach children as young as 11 to use a defibrillator, even though they may have insufficient strength to use compression techniques.

-The Resuscitation Council (UK) do currently not have a policy on a specific age at which education in life saving skills should start.
+The Resuscitation Council (UK) do not currently have a policy on a specific age at which education in life saving skills should start.
 However, they believe it likely that children aged 11 would learn how to use an AED successfully, and see no reason why instruction should not start at an early age.

 St Johns Ambulance do not presently train anyone under the age of 14 formally within the organisation and are therefore unable to comment at this time.

 The Girl Guides currently include the use of defibrillators in their 1st Response training, but this is aimed at adults.
 Some members of the Senior Section may attend this as well (age 14-25).

 A representative of the Lincolnshire School Nursing Service stated that it is the responsibility individual schools to determine their first aid policy, including any training in the use of AEDs.

 Reviewed: 18/12/2018 (doc:94 V1.0).
 Our articles are reviewed regularly.
 However, any changes made to standards or legislation following the review date will not have been considered.
 Please note that we provide abridged, easy-to-understand guidance.
 To make detailed decisions about your fire safety provisions, you might require further advice or need to consult the full standards and legislation.